Undergraduate Degree & GPA

-Applicants need a minimum GRE verbal score of 145 (380 on old scale) and a total GRE score of 187 (840 on old scale).
+Applicants need a recommended GRE verbal score of 145 (380 on old scale) and a total recommended GRE score of 187 (840 on old scale).
 The subject GRE in physics is not required but it will be considered, if taken.
 For international students, applicants need to have earned a TOEFL score of 81, 213, or 550 on the internet-based, computer-based, or paper-based test, respectively.
 An alternative to TOEFL is IELTS, where the minimum score required is 6.5.

 The GRE General Test including the verbal, quantitative, and analytical components must be taken.
 The scores must be received by the Graduate School before the application is sent to the Physics department for evaluation.
 The score report code for UL Lafayette is 6672.
 International students also need to take TOEFL or IELTS.
 In addition, three letters of reference are needed for all students, as well as other documents (the complete checklist is found on the Graduate School website).

 If you're ready to earn your Master of Science from the UL Lafayette Department of Physics, visit the Graduate School to apply today!

 The specific courses taken and the choice of a secondary area pursued will be selected by the student in consultation with his/her advisor and the Graduate Coordinator of the Department of Physics.
 The following two tracks are available.

 Most students are expected to be in the thesis track.